awslabs/graphstorm/sagemaker/pipeline/README.md

 use DistPart to partition the data, convert the partitioned data to the GraphBolt format, then run a train and an inference job in sequence.
-You can use this job sequence when your graph is too large to partition on one instance using GConstruct (1+ TB is the suggested threshold to move to distributed partitioning).
+You can use this job sequence when your graph is too large to partition on one instance using GConstruct.
+10B+ edges is the suggested threshold to move to distributed partitioning, or if your features are larger than 1TB.

 ### Asynchronous Execution